 There’s nothing purer than a 100% organic cotton pillowcase, stuffed with 100% organic cotton.
 Every pillow contains a plethora of harmful allergens and irritants such as mold, dust mites and pollen.
 Barrier cloth pillowcases, like the one featured in Magnolia Organic Pillow, effectively stop these irritants from reaching your face (and lungs) while you sleep.

 Most cloth pillowcases are made with a petroleum-based fabric, which is uncomfortable and produces noise when touched.
-Throughout innovative manufacturing techniques, they have created an extremely dense organic cotton fabric that is more effective than most plastic pillow covers, yet remains soft, quiet and best of all completely organic.
+Through innovative manufacturing techniques, they have created an extremely dense organic cotton cover that is more effective than most synthetic pillow covers, yet remains soft, quiet and best of all completely organic.

 Sleepless night makes you grouchy and irritable the whole day, whether at home or even at work.
 We need to have a good night’s sleep in order to wake up in the morning feeling fresh and energized.

 Studies show that we spend almost one-third of our life in bed asleep.
 So, it’s important to have a relaxing, comforting and restful environment when we go to sleep.
 The this that we lay our head upon when we sleep should be comfortable enough to have uninterrupted sleep.